PatrykRybak/API_KevinTheHackBuster/README.md

-# API_KevinTheHackBuster
+# API for Kevin the Hack Buster

-API for "Kevin the Hack Buster" assignment while studying at UNISA
+**API for "Kevin the Hack Buster" assignment while studying at UNISA**

+Project uses: Node.js, Express, JWT, DynamoDB